araobp/nlan/README.md

 This project re-uses outputs from my other project "[neutron-lan](https://github.com/araobp/neutron-lan)".

 ##Background and motivation
 - As my hobby, I just want to develop a very simple DevOps framework for networking containers for several use cases.
-- I don't have a chance to write code at work...
-- I want a test bed (at a very low cost, under $100) to run YANG, grpc, docker, BGP/OSPF, Open vSwitch, OVSDB...
+- I want a test bed (at a very low cost, under $100) to run docker, BGP/OSPF, Open vSwitch, OVSDB...
 Raspberry Pi is the best for such a purpose.
-- I need to migrate from Java/Python to Golang for some reasons.

 ##Current status(2016/01/16)
 - Still unstable...
 - [Findings](./doc/FINDINGS.md)

-####Direction from now on
-- etcd and gRPC are not suitable for this project.
-- I am going to use [tega](https://github.com/araobp/tega) to simplify the architecture, taking an event-driven/model-driven approach.
-- I use protobuf as a schema lang.
- - I don's use YANG any longer, because YANG is not compatible with Python dict (thus incompatible with my tega db).
-YANG is for Java developers, since Java does not natively support hash-map.
-- NLAN agents are written in Golang, whereas other components may be written in Python etc.

-##Go version
-1.5.3

 ##NLAN services
 - PTN: Packet Transport Network (Layer 1 and Layer 2)